 Other than that there's the little Church of San Francesco and a convent (Il Convento dei Cappuccini) on the edge of town.

 If you have the time, and even a week will do, then this is one of the best places to learn Italian.
 The local Italian school is in fact one of the selected few under my Italian language section.

-A great time to visit is during August then the Hunting of the Wild Boar festa takes place but if you can't make August then any month of the year is wonderful here - even the winter months.
+A great time to visit is during August, it is then the the Hunting of the Wild Boar Festa takes place.
+If you can't make August then any month of the year is wonderful here - even the winter months.